 PACL would aim to recover any money invested in an underlying fund where the fund manager has been declared 'in default', but PACL would not be liable for any loss incurred from the default of the non-PACL fund manager.

-For more information on the above, please refer to your Member's Explanatory Booklet or speak to your financial adviser.
+For more information on the above, please refer to your Policy Provisions or speak to your financial adviser.

 Fund information